evennia/evennia/docs/source/Coding/Coding-FAQ.md

         # are NOT Builders or higher
         self.locks.add("call:not perm(Builders)")
 ```
-After `@reload`, make some `BlockingRooms` (or switch a room to it with `@typeclass`).
+After `reload`, make some `BlockingRooms` (or switch a room to it with `@typeclass`).
 Entering one
 will now replace the given commands for anyone that does not have the `Builders` or higher
 permission.
 Note that the 'call' lock is special in that even the superuser will be affected by it
-(otherwise superusers would always see other player's cmdsets and a game would be unplayable for
+(otherwise superusers would always see other player's cmdsets and a game would be unplayable for superusers).
-superusers).

 ## Select Command based on a condition
 **Q:** I want a command to be available only based on a condition.
 For example I want the "werewolf"
 command to only be available on a full moon, from midnight to three in-game time.

-**A:** This is easiest accomplished by putting the "werewolf" command on the Character as normal,
-but to [lock](../Components/Locks.md) it with the "cmd" type lock.
+**A:** This is easiest accomplished by putting the "werewolf" command on the Character as normal, but to [lock](../Components/Locks.md) it with the "cmd" type lock.
 Only if the "cmd" lock type is passed will the
 command be available.

 ```python